mrkem598/fahrenheit-to-celsius-converter/README.md

 # fahrenheit-to-celsius-converter
-A simple C language app that can convert temperature from Fahrenheit to Celsius!
+:cloud: A simple C language app that can convert temperature from Fahrenheit to Celsius!

+        This is a simple application to do some practice on how to change fahreneit to degree centigrade.